 To start, Max Muscle Cleanse is a weight-loss supplement that contains cascara sagrada, senna leaf and dandelion root.
 You take one to two capsules daily to help lean out, according to the company.
 You can take the product on the go – one good thing.

-The product, introduced by Max Muscle after 2005 when the company opened, claims to use the highest quality ingredients, which looks good. lawsuits are in this company’s past.
+The product, introduced by Max Muscle after 2005 when the company opened, claims to use the highest quality ingredients, which looks good.
 You can buy the supplement on the official website or in a retail location.
 We like the strong BBB rating and professional looking corporate headquarters, but read on…

-The first thing that concerned us about Max Muscle Cleanse and Lean was the potential for side effects.
+The first thing that concerned us was the potential for Max Muscle Cleanse side effects.
 “Whenever a dieter takes a supplement that contains laxatives and diuretics there’s cause for concern,” says our Research Editor.
 “Products like this are only intended for short-term use.”